reverse-squared/SomeClicker/README.md

 ## License

-A Liscense - probably public domain because no one likes legal stuff.
+A License - Probably public domain because no one likes legal stuff.